 In most cases, the minimum amount that you’ll need for a mortgage deposit is 5%.
 Despite this, the amount can change depending on your credit history, type of house, where you live, etc.

 As well as this, this also depends on what you are wanting to do.
 Some customers are looking to into the property or they are renting it out as a buy to let.
-We do find that many are interested in a government scheme like a type of Help to Buy.
+We do find that many are interested in a government scheme.

 Keep in mind that everyone’s mortgage situation is different.
 Therefore, your total deposit can vary based on your circumstance.